 Press Releases: Research Funded by Agencies Participating in the National Nanotechnology Initiative

-May 22, 2020(Funded by the National Institutes of Health and the National Science Foundation)
+July 17, 2020(Funded by the U.S. Department of Energy and the National Science Foundation)

 Researchers at Virginia Commonwealth University have shed new light on how water interacts with graphene, a single, thin layer of carbon atoms arranged in a hexagonal honeycomb lattice.
 The researchers' findings could hold implications for a variety of applications, including sensors, fuel cell membranes, water filtration, and graphene-based electrode materials in high-performance supercapacitors.